overmane/AD-My-Security-Log/AD-MSL-Relevant-Writeup.md

 Standalone web server "Relevant" was fully compromised by the next few steps:
 * Share "nt4wrksv" is writable for any anonymous in smbclient — it's easy Remote Code Execution.
 * Remote Code Execution -> Reverse Shell -> full ability of machine movement for a hacker and full ability of privilege escalation vector research — comfortable and easy POST work for a hacker.
-* Critical Windows server misconfiguration — user "iis apppool\defaultapppool" has privilege "SeImpersonatePrivilege", what means a hacker can run thing called "PrintSpoofer" and get SYSTEM (full access to the server) via ease and fast ("potato") vector.
+* Critical Windows server misconfiguration — user "iis apppool\defaultapppool" has privilege "SeImpersonatePrivilege", what means a hacker can run thing called "PrintSpoofer" and get SYSTEM (full access to the server) easy and fast.
 * Result: a hacker got SYSTEM and standalone web server "Relevant" was fully compromised.

 ---